No of people | Price per person |

 Today is an acclimatization day, dedicated to preparing our bodies and minds for the higher altitudes ahead.
 We'll start the day with a leisurely breakfast, enjoying the serene surroundings.

 After breakfast, we'll have the option to choose between a hike to Nangkartsang Peak or Chhukung Ri.
 Both offer stunning high-altitude views of the Himalayas.
-Our guide will help us select the best option based on our fitness level and preferences.

 Whichever hike we choose, we'll spend a couple of hours at the summit, soaking in the breathtaking panoramic views of the Himalayan range.